Rebecca Myerson, MPH, PhD's social media accounts

 Rebecca Myerson, MPH, PhD's Bio

-She holds a doctorate in public policy from the University of Chicago with a concentration in applied econometrics, as well as a master in public health from the University of Washington and a bachelor's in psychology from Harvard.
-Prior to graduate school, Myerson worked at the Institute for Health Metrics and Evaluation and conducted research in China as a Fulbright scholar.
+Myerson holds a doctorate in public policy from the University of Chicago with a concentration in applied econometrics, as well as a master in public health from the University of Washington and a bachelor's in psychology from Harvard.
+Prior to graduate school, she worked at the Institute for Health Metrics and Evaluation and conducted research in China as a Fulbright scholar